glanton/p1/README.md

 ###Project Desc

-This is project one ( p1).
+This is Project One ( p1).
 The goal of this project is to establish the workflow that will be used in future projects and to make sure that everything is functioning correctly.
 Slight hitches getting the domain name registered, waiting for the DNS to change, and adjusting the VirtualHost block, but everything is now working as hoped.

 ###Demo Info